camila-rahal/Evaluating-Dengue-Incidence-in-Relation-to-Temperature-and-Precipitation/README.md

  The Negative Binomial regression model suggests that temperature and humidity (lagged by one month) are significantly associated with monthly dengue cases, as their p-values are <0.001.
 The coefficient for temperature (0.3719) indicates that higher temperatures increase dengue cases, while humidity (0.1198) also has a positive effect.
 Precipitation (-0.0015), however, is not statistically significant (p=0.219), meaning it does not have a clear effect on dengue cases in this model.
 The model explains about 79.56% of the variability in dengue cases (Pseudo R² = 0.7956), and the log-likelihood (-856.19) indicates a reasonably good fit.

- Discussion: Ideally this would be introduced per week lagged, which aligns with mosquitoes Aedes Aegypti life cycle (7-10 days), but due to precipitation data not being available per week, this study defined one-month lagged variables instead.
+ Ideally this would be introduced per week lagged, which aligns with mosquitoes Aedes Aegypti life cycle (7-10 days), but due to precipitation data not being available per week, this study defined one-month lagged variables instead.

+Because precitation being not statistically significant, the variable was droped and introduce weekly variables of temperature and humidity, and weekly lagged variables.

+The Negative Binomial regression model at the monthly level suggests that temperature and humidity (lagged by one month) are significantly associated with dengue cases, as their p-values are <0.001.
+The coefficient for temperature (0.3719) indicates that higher temperatures increase dengue cases, while humidity (0.1198) also has a positive effect.
+Precipitation (-0.0015), however, is not statistically significant (p=0.219), meaning it does not have a clear effect in this model.
+The model explains about 79.56% of the variability in dengue cases (Pseudo R² = 0.7956), and the log-likelihood (-856.19) suggests a reasonably good fit.

+In contrast, at the weekly level, temperature is not a significant predictor (p = 0.669), meaning short-term variations in temperature do not strongly influence dengue cases.
+However, humidity (0.0245, p < 0.001) and the number of dengue cases from the previous week (0.0047, p < 0.001) are significant predictors, indicating that dengue cases tend to persist over time and that humidity plays a role in weekly fluctuations.
+The model explains 90.18% of the variability (Pseudo R² = 0.9018), suggesting a strong fit.
+This difference between the models suggests that the impact of temperature may be more cumulative over time, influencing dengue cases at a monthly level but not in short-term weekly variations.